ShaikhFarhan882/Text-Scanner/README.md

 Copy converted text to clipboard.

 #Note
-Works on android version 10 or lower.
+Compatible on android version 10 or lower.